gio-dot/Z-Bee-Duo/README.md

 ```
 unzip CC1352P2_CC2652P_other_coordinator_20210120.zip
 ```
+- Stop Zigbee2mqtt service if it is running.

 - Press FLASH + RESET: release RESET before then FLASH; adapter is now in flash mode.